signetjs/signet/README.md

 ### 3.6.0 ###

-- Added partial application to higher-kinded types in type aliasing
+- Added partial application to type constructors in type aliasing

 ### 3.5.0 ###